Cheapest States for OSHA 30-Hour Construction Safety in 2026

 What Drives Cost Differences?

-Several factors influence the cost of OSHA 30-Hour Construction Safety training.
-These include the tuition fees of the training program, examination fees, state application fees, and the general cost of living in different regions.
-The variability in these costs can affect the overall expense of obtaining certification, despite the uniformity in direct course fees across the states.
+Several factors influence the cost of OSHA 30-Hour Construction Safety training across different states.
+These include the tuition fees of the training program, examination fees, state-specific application fees, and the general cost of living in each state.
+States with a higher cost of living tend to have higher training costs due to the increased expenses associated with maintaining training facilities and staff.

 Cost Comparison Table

-Below is a comprehensive table displaying the cost range for the OSHA 30-Hour Construction Safety course across all states:
+Below is a comprehensive table listing the cost of OSHA 30-Hour Construction Safety training in each state.

 | State | Low Estimate | High Estimate |